Four guiding principles

-Guiding principle #1: Return to work plans should be individual
+Guiding principle #1: Return to work plans should be individualized

-While the plan must give the return to work process some structure, it must also be flexible enough to respond to ongoing changes in the employee’s needs.
+While the plan must give the return to work process some structure, it must also be flexible enough to respond to ongoing changes in the employee’s needs and the work environment.

 Experts have identified the following elements that should be included in a return to work plan: